Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

-We love going to visit Santa each year and this year our first Santa Visit was at the Christmas Circus at Squire’s Garden Centre in Badshot Lea.
+We love going to visit Santa as a family each year.
+This year our first Santa Visit was at the Christmas Circus at Squire’s Garden Centre in Badshot Lea.
 We had been to another Christmas event at the same garden centre last year – The Ice Grotto Adventure.
-I was expecting a similar event but it couldn’t have been further from it!
+I was expecting a similar winter event but it couldn’t have been further from it!

-We started off having hot drinks and mince pies in the cafe before making our way outside – to an actual circus tent pitched just outside the garden centre car park.
-We hadn’t seen it when we arrived and although it was pretty dark by that point the children couldn’t have been more excited, having never been to a circus before – especially not a Christmas circus!
+We started off having hot drinks and mince pies in the cafe with the other families.
+After this we made our way outside – to an actual circus tent pitched just outside the garden centre car park.
+We hadn’t seen it when we arrived.
+Although it was pretty dark by that point the children couldn’t have been more excited.
+They have never been to a circus before – especially not a Christmas circus!

 We were greeted by the cast at the door who gave us a lovely warm welcome and showed us to our seats.
 The view would be pretty good from anywhere inside the tent and we couldn’t wait for the show to start.

-The show started with the ring master introducing the show and telling us that it was ‘Santa’s Got Talent’ to find out which act would get to perform at Santa’s very special party for his elves.
+The show started with the ring master introducing the show.
+He told us that it was ‘Santa’s Got Talent’ to find out which act would get to perform at Santa’s very special party for his elves.
 We then got to watch lots of different circus acts perform.

 The first was a cube artist who balanced from a hollow cube suspended from the ceiling.
 She was incredible – climbing, dangling and standing on the cube whilst looking so graceful.
 It was an incredible start to the show.